Azure/azure-spring-apps-landing-zone-accelerator/LZAReadMe.md

 ## Enterprise-Scale Architecture

-The enterprise architecture is broken down into six different design areas, where you can find the links to each at:
+The enterprise architecture is broken down into key design areas, where you can find the links to each at:
 | Design Area|Considerations and Recommendations|
 |:--------------:|:--------------:|
 | Identity and Access Management|[Design Considerations and Recommendations](/docs/Design-Areas/LZA-ASA-IAM.md)